microsoft/BotFramework-WebChat/SPEECH.md

 First, you need to set up a Custom Voice project.
 Please follow the article on [creating a new Custom Voice project][Get started with Custom Voice].

-After your Custom Voice project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Model / Voice name" and your "Endpoint URL".
+After your Custom Voice project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Model / Voice name" and the value of "deploymentId" inside the "Endpoint URL" field.

 You will then need to modify your integration code as below.
 The `selectVoice` function will be used to choose which trained synthesis model to use.